How to Give Constructive Criticism That Creates Change

 If you're using the ‘Feedback Sandwich’ model and noticed it isn't as effective as you'd like it to be, there’s a reason for it.

-The Feedback Sandwich model delivers feedback in 3 parts: praise - actual feedback - praise.
+The Feedback Sandwich model delivers feedback in 3 parts.
+They’re Praise, Constructive Feedback, Praise.

 The downside of the model is that it diminishes the impact of the praise and the actual feedback.
 In the end, the person feels confused at what exactly you're trying to say.